There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 - Many users see irrelevant ads as marketers exploit the medium.

-- As users get wary of too many ads, they simply ignore them or subscribe for the ad-free version.
+- As users get wary of too many ads, they simply ignore them or subscribe to the ad-free version.

 - The ads create a hindrance to in-app navigation and use.